 “As these technologies are gathering big chunks of data in real time, it will require an infrastructure that is more agile and cost-efficient.
 IDC believes this is aligned with the local market strategies and goals to curtail IT spending, improve on IT agility and accelerate innovation.
 Therefore, local providers should re-package their services to be as competitive as the global players.”

-Besides that, the presence of global cloud service providers in the local market will enable the enterprises to examine their data centre strategies to gain benefits from hyperconverged and hyperscale data centre without worrying about data sovereignty.
+Besides that, the presence of global cloud service providers in the local market will enable the enterprises to examine their data center strategies to gain benefits from hyperconverged and hyperscale data center without worrying about data sovereignty.

 IDC asserts that Indonesia has implemented an aggressive economic strategy with digital initiatives deployed across the country.

 The country’s progress has attracted digital ventures and led to the establishment of digital companies that have then worked to grow businesses and consumption in Indonesia.
 IDC says 80 percent of enterprises today have considered DX as a core strategy while the rest have recognised its importance to create one in the future.